-I quite simply adore Italy and two of my very favourite places to stay on my luxury travels there are wonderful cities of Florence and Rome.
-Both ooze romance, stunning historic architecture, a charming culture and, of course, this is Italy, so the most divine food and wine.
+I quite simply adore Italy and two of my very favorite places to stay on my luxury travels there are wonderful cities of Florence and Rome.
+Both ooze romance, stunning historic architecture, a charming culture, and, of course, this is Italy, so the most divine food and wine.
 Florence in Tuscany is packed with Renaissance art and architecture.
 The enchanting 13th-century Duomo cathedral is top of my must-see sights here, then wander the narrow-cobbled lanes and feast your eyes upon elegant palaces, marble basilicas and epic art museums.
 The other end of the scale in terms of sheer size, Rome is a sprawling, cosmopolitan delight with, surely, a list of top sights longer than any other city!
-The Colosseum, St. Peter’s Basilica, The Roman Forum, the Trevi Fountain, the Sistine Chapel, the Spanish Steps and the Pantheon to name but a few!
-Both these cities are inspirational and truly romantic so certainly deserve accommodation to match.
-Delightfully, the Lungarno Collection of hotels has a style, luxury and elegance to match, here are some of my very favourite hotels of theirs…
+The Colosseum, St. Peter’s Basilica, The Roman Forum, the Trevi Fountain, the Sistine Chapel, the Spanish Steps, and the Pantheon to name but a few!
+Both these cities are inspirational and truly romantic so certainly, deserve accommodation to match.
+Delightfully, the Lungarno Collection of hotels has a style, luxury, and elegance to match, here are some of my very favorite hotels of theirs…

 Hotel Lungarno, Florence